datalab-org/datalab/SECURITY.md

 - **Plugins.** Plugins are Python packages loaded into the server process.
   They have full access to the database, the filesystem, and the network.
   **Installing a plugin is therefore deployment decision with the same weight as a code change**, and should be reviewed as one.
   There is no sandbox, and adding one is [non-trivial](#planned-work).
+Operators should use an approved list of plugins, keep plugin versions fixed, verify their source and maintainers, and track plugin changes and inventory.
-- **Malicious authenticated users.** Users are treated as semi-trusted colleagues.
+- **Malicious authenticated users.** Users are treated as semi-trusted colleagues, but deployments should still account for risks such as stolen credentials, compromised endpoints, malicious insiders, and maliciously crafted files.
   Permissions constrain which data they reach, but a user who is authenticated and actively hostile has a large surface to work with, notably file uploads, which are parsed by a wide range of third-party scientific libraries which may be vulnerable to exploitation.
 - **Infrastructure compromise.** Host, container runtime, database, and network security are the operator's responsibility.